openhab/openhab-addons/bundles/org.openhab.binding.mqtt.ruuvigateway/README.md

 | gwts           | DateTime     | Timestamp when the message from Bluetooth-sensor was relayed by Gateway               |
 | gwmac           | String     | MAC-address of Ruuvi Gateway               |

 Note: not all channels are always updated.
-Available fields depends on [Ruuvi Data Format](https://github.com/ruuvi/ruuvi-sensor-protocols) and Ruuvi Tag model.
+Available fields depend on [Ruuvi Data Format](https://github.com/ruuvi/ruuvi-sensor-protocols).
 At the time of writing (2022-09), most Ruuvi Tags use Ruuvi Data Format 5 out of box.

 Some measurements might not make any sense.